openedx/repo-tools/edx_repo_tools/repo_checks/README.rst

 Usage
 *****

-You will need a GH personal access token with the following scopes:
+You will need a GH personal access token (classic, not "Fine-grained tokens") with the following scopes:

 *  admin:org
 *  repo